microsoft/health-architectures/Postman/README.md

 var jsonData = JSON.parse(responseBody);
 postman.setEnvironmentVariable("bearerToken", jsonData.access_token);
 ```
 On clicking ```Send``` you should see a response with the Azure AD access token, which is saved to the variable ```accessToken``` automatically.
-You can then use it in all subsequent API calls made to Azure API for FHIR.
+You can then use it in subsequent API calls made to Azure API for FHIR.

 __Note:__ Access tokens expire after 60 minutes.
 To obtain a token refresh, simply make another ```POST AuthorizeGetToken``` call and the token will be valid for another 60 minutes.

-See [FHIR-CALLS](./docs/fhirCalls.md) for additional information about this Postman collection.

 ## Testing Setup
-Testing FHIR-Proxy/Azure API for FHIR with Postman begins simply by adding values to the Environment variables.
+Testing FHIR-Proxy/Azure API for FHIR with Postman begins simply by adding values for the Postman environment variables in your two Postman environments (`api-for-fhir` and `fhir-proxy`).

-1) If you haven't already, download the sample environments for either [Azure API for FHIR](./api-for-fhir/api-for-fhir.postman_environment.json) or [FHIR-Proxy](./fhir-proxy/fhir-proxy.postman_environment.json).
+1) If you haven't already, download the sample environment templates for both [Azure API for FHIR](./api-for-fhir/api-for-fhir.postman_environment.json) and [FHIR-Proxy](./fhir-proxy/fhir-proxy.postman_environment.json).

-2) Open Postman (web or client), import the environments (ie api-for-fhir-postman_environment.json) and the Collections (`FHIR-CALLS.postman_collection.json` and `FHIR_Search.postman_collection.json`).
+2) Open Postman (web or client) and import the Postman environment templates and collections files (`FHIR-CALLS.postman_collection.json` and `FHIR_Search.postman_collection.json`).

-3) Go to Environments in Postman, select the Environment (api-fhir or fhir-proxy) and enter in the variable information from Azure Portal (skip the `bearerToken` for now).
+3) Go to Environments in Postman, select the `api-for-fhir` Environment and enter in the variable information from Azure Portal (skip the `bearerToken` for now).

+4) Go to Environments in Postman, select the `fhir-proxy` Environment and enter in the variable information from Azure Portal (skip the `bearerToken` for now).

 The completed Environment should look something like this: